HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 * "Coupled Transportation" is used to allow invoking `G4PathFinder` that propagates the particle in the magnetic field.
    It is used within the fast simulation model for tracker to compute the exit position of a particle from the volume (taking the momentum from the entrance to the tracker volume).

 * `sim::FastSimPhysics` is registered as an additional process.
 It attaches the fast simulation manager process to ALL the particles.
 That means that along with the standard processes such as transportation, multiple scattering etc. the particle can encounter 'fast simulation' process.
-That happens if a particle enters a volume with fast simulation model attached and if that particle fulfils trigger conditions (is charged in case of `sim::FastSimModelTracker`).
+That happens if a particle enters a region with fast simulation model attached and if that particle fulfils trigger conditions (is charged in case of `sim::FastSimModelTracker`).

    Details may be found at [Geant4 user guide](http://geant4.web.cern.ch/geant4/UserDocumentation/UsersGuides/ForApplicationDeveloper/html/ch05s02.html#sect.PhysProc.Param)

 ### 3.3.
-User Actions

-For the fast simulation purposes a run user action `sim::InitializeModelsRunAction` is created.
-It is responsible for creation of the fast simulation models.
-Currently only tracker parametrisation is supported.
+Regions

+Parametrisation may happen only in the specified region (`G4Region`) with the fast simulation model attached.
+In order to create any region, user should use a tool with an interface `ISimG4RegionTool`.
+Those tools may be passed to `SimG4Svc` as a vector **regions**.
+Current implementation contains the tool `SimG4FastSimTrackerRegion` for the tracker parametrisation and `SimG4FastSimCalorimeterRegion` for the calorimeter parametrisation.

+Both expect names of the volumes for which the regions should be created.
+Each created region covers the whole logical volume with the name as specified in property **volumeNames**.

+### How to define regions
+Tools `SimG4FastSimTrackerRegion` and `SimG4FastSimCalorimeterRegion` expect the name of the volume created by DD4hep.
+Even if this volume is just a simple shape, filled with air (e.g. as in the [example](#2-Example): Detector/DetCommon/compact/TrackerAir.xml).
+It is recommended that for any other shape of the region (containing more than one logical volume, or for part of some volume), an appropriate volume is created first in DD4hep.
+___

+### 3.3.1.
+Trackers

+`SimG4FastSimTrackerRegion` handles the creation of the `sim::FastSimModelTracker` model and its configuration:
+- **smearing** - (required) tool describing how particles should be smeared (`ISimG4SmearingTool`)
+- **minMomentum** - (optional) minimum momentum that triggers the fast sim model
+- **maxMomentum** - (optional) maximum momentum that triggers the fast sim model
+- **maxEta** - (optional) maximum pseudorapidity that triggers the fast sim model

-Tracker model requires the name of the particle smearing tool that handles the configuration of the tracker parametrisation.
-The name of the smearing tool needs to be passed to the `sim::InitializeModelsRunAction` through the property of `SimG4FastSimActions` (**smearing**).
-Smearing tool takes a vector of the names for the volumes where the fast simulation should be performed (**detectorNames**).
-For those logical volumes `G4Region`is created, in `sim::InitializeModelsRunAction`.
-That region becomes an envelope for the `sim::FastSimModelTracker`.
-User may also specify the momentum range and maximum pseudorapidity for which the fast simulation will be performed (**minP**, **maxP** and **maxEta**).
-There is also ongoing work to implement the PDG of the particle that triggers the model.
-In principle, user may want to create also various smearing tools for different particles (or for different momentum/eta ranges).
+Tracker model requires the handle to the particle smearing tool that handles the configuration of the tracker parametrisation (smearing).
+User may also specify the momentum range and maximum pseudorapidity for which the fast simulation will be performed (**minMomentum**, **maxMomentum** and **maxEta**).
+There is also ongoing work to implement the PDG of the particle that triggers the model (currently it is triggered for all charged particles).

-Furthermore, there is a tracking user action `SaveParticlesUserAction` that sets information about the momentum, vertex position and status of each particle at the end of tracking.
-The information `sim::ParticleInformation` is associated with any `G4PrimaryParticle` and can be retrieved after the simulation from an event ([see](#42-output)).
+### How to use different smearing resolutions

+Smearing is performed using the GAUDI tool derived from `ISimG4SmearingTool`.
+Currently there are three tools that may be used for this purpose.

+The main concept of smearing for all tools is the same.
+The momentum is smeared by multiplying it by the randomly generated number from a Gaussian distribution with the mean $\mu=1$ and the standard deviation $\sigma$ (resolution).
+The difference comes from the way the resolutions are obtained.

+The simple smearing tool, `SimG4ParticleSmearSimple`, smears particles (its momenta) with a non-particle and non-momentum dependent constant resolution.
+It can be set as a parameter **sigma** in a job configuration file (default: 0.01= 1%).

+A default smearing tool, `SimG4ParticleSmearFormula`, uses [TFormula](https://root.cern.ch/doc/master/classTFormula.html) to parse the resolution formula that is momentum dependent and is given as parameter **resolutionMomentum** in a job configuration file (as string).
+This string must be a valid formula expression, e.g. `"sin(x)/x"` or `"0.01*x^2"`, where `x` refers to the momentum.
+All parameters should be defined directly in the expression.
+For more information please check [TFormula documentation](https://root.cern.ch/doc/master/classTFormula.html).
+The resolution of tracker may be constant (as in the above-mentioned example) and in that case, for the performance reasons only, `SimG4ParticleSmearSimple` may be a more suitable tool.

+The third available tool uses the momentum and pseudorapidity dependent resolutions read from ROOT file.
+Such a file may be obtained with the [tkLayout].
+The tool `SimG4ParticleSmearRootFile` reads ROOT file defined in a property **filename** in a job configuration file (in the example `/afs/cern.ch/exp/fcc/sw/0.7/testsamples/tkLayout_example_resolutions.root`).
+The resolutions are defined for the narrow pseudorapidity bins, and they are evaluated for the particle momentum based on the linear interpolation between two closest momenta for which the resolutions were computed by tkLayout.
+File has a following structure.
+It contains two trees: 'info' and 'resolutions'.
+Tree 'info' contains two branches, each with `TArrayD`: 'eta' and 'p'.
+Array 'eta' contains upper edge of the pseudorapidity bin (lower edge of first bin is 0).
+Array 'p' informs for which momenta the resolutions were created.
+The minimum and maximum momentum (and pseudorapidity) of a particle that can be smeared is described by the minimal and maximal values in those arrays.
+Tree 'resolutions' contains `TArrayD` of resolutions for each momentum (and there are as many arrays as eta bins).
+___

+### 3.3.2.
+Calorimetry

+.......
+TODO TODO TODO

+[WIP] Regarding the calorimeter parametrisation, there is an ongoing work on the implementation of the parametrised showers approach.
+It is based on the [GFlash library][GFlash], already existing in Geant4.

 ## 4. Simulation in GAUDI algorithm SimG4Alg

 There is one, common algorithm handling fast and full simulation in Geant4.
-Indeed, full simulation is performed for all the particles and all the detectors that do not have fast simulation models attached (in `sim::InitializeModelsRunAction`, [see](#31-geometry-construction)).
+Indeed, full simulation is performed for all the particles and all the detectors that do not have fast simulation models attached and for particles that did not trigger those models.

-However, in order to be able to save the smeared particles, user need to create `SimG4SaveSmearedParticles` tool.
+However, in order to be able to save the smeared particles in the tracking detectors, user needs to create `SimG4SaveSmearedParticles` tool.
+To save hits from the calorimeters user specifies the same tools that are used to save hits from the full simulation.
+Also the digitisation procedure and the reconstruction are shared between fast and full simulation of calorimeters.

 ### 4.1.
 Event Processing